-Oxfam focuses on three areas of work: organics, income generation and capacity building.
+Oxfam focuses on income generation and capacity building.
 We work with our partner organisation, Farm Support Association (FSA).

-FSA is helping to raise the standard and appeal of farming as a profession and increase household incomes by empowering farmers to adopt effective, sustainable practices.
+FSA is helping to raise the standard and appeal of farming as a profession and increase household incomes by empowering farmers to adopt effective and sustainable practices.
 They help farmers produce higher volumes of better quality food and commercial products, substituting imported goods with local varieties.
-A major focus of FSA’s work is encouraging farmers to grow crops for export, in particular high value spices such as ginger and vanilla.

 Oxfam is helping FSA develop into a robust organisation.
 This will strengthen the long-term impact of FSA’s work.
 We are doing this by sharing expertise and resources, including financial management systems, developing publications and hosting skills workshops.

 FSA has reached over 300 rural farmers.
 The first cohort of young people has graduated from the three-year Young Farmers’ Development Course.

 Oxfam is helping the agricultural sector transition from subsistence to small-scale market-oriented farming.

 Thousands of young Ni-Vanuatu now have practical skills that they can use to support themselves and their families for the long term.